Riondel: Consolidated Mining and Smelting

 The major creditor, CM&S assumed ownership, leaving the mine idle until after World War II.
 The Riondel population, formerly stable at around 70 people, dropped to 22 by 1943.
 Beginning in 1950, the mine and the settlement were refurbished at a cost of $1.3 million, including a new smelter.
 Hydroelectricity plants across the lake on the Kootenay River replaced local generators for the electricity supply.
 The mine operated from 1952 until exhausted in 1971.
 Having supported a population of 300, it was the longest active mine in the province.
 The site was abandoned four years later.

 Post-mining community

 Most employees departed, but many older ones stayed.
-Riondel became a popular retirement community, at one time having more seniors per capital than any other postal code in Canada.
+Riondel became a popular retirement community, at one time having more seniors per capita than any other postal code in Canada.

 Today Riondel is a tidy village with streets, a lakeside campground, beach, community centre, playground, cable TV system, 9-hole golf course, grocery and liquor store, café, and pub.
 In April 2006, Telus connected Riondel with dial-up internet.